Cutuy/1fs/vview.md

 - After vview, should investigate how to "sync back" changes; bypass dirty state or allow it?
 - Looks like file moves must be handled with explicit PrjFileDelete, otherwise the fs still caches the old placeholder... (ghost cache) Checked in code & it should be fine
 - [Bug fixed] Self cancelling remaps (a->b, then b->a) seems to make 1fs not responding to the newer change

+## Next (1/3)
+Math proof of correctness?

+## Notes (1/3)
+- Tired day, mostly hunting for bugs
+- The "ghost cache" is still there with different GUID!!